Policy and Preventability

-Briefly: Estimates were made for lifestyle factors judged to be convincing or probable modifiers of cancer risk in the report and its continuous updates, with a few exceptions; thus 12 cancers were included.
+Briefly: Estimates were made for lifestyle factors judged to be convincing or probable modifiers of cancer risk in Food, Nutrition, Physical Activity and the Prevention of Cancer: a Global Perspective and its continuous updates.

-These figures are estimates and not precise values.
-They are likely to be underestimates as only those cancers judged to be convincingly or probably linked to lifestyle factors are included.
+The preventability figures are estimates; they are not precise values.
+They are likely underestimates, as only those cancers judged to have convincing or probable links to lifestyle factors are included.

 For the 2009 Policy Report, these estimates were based on GLOBOCAN 2002 data.
-In February of 2011, those original estimates were been updated with the most recent global incidence data from GLOBOCAN 2008* on cancer rates.
+Those original estimates have been updated with the most recent global incidence data from GLOBOCAN* on cancer rates.

 * Ferlay J, Shin HR, Bray F, Forman D, Mathers C and Parkin DM.
 GLOBOCAN 2008, Cancer Incidence and Mortality Worldwide: IARC CancerBase No. 10 [Internet].
 Lyon, France: International Agency for Research on Cancer; 2010.
 Available from: http://globocan.iarc.fr]